ZiedYousfi/cdirnuts/README.md

 CDirNuts is a command-line tool that enables you to:

-- Generate complete C project structures with customizable templates
+- Generate complete C/C++ project structures with customizable templates
 - Use **Lua scripting** for advanced project generation and automation
 - Save and reuse project templates as **presets**
 - Execute shell commands and create complex directory hierarchies programmatically

-Whether you need a quick default C project or a sophisticated custom structure, CDirNuts provides the flexibility to match your workflow.
+Whether you need a quick default C/C++ project or a sophisticated custom structure, CDirNuts provides the flexibility to match your workflow.

 ## Features

 ### Core Functionality

-- **Default Project Generation**: Creates standardized C project directory structure
+- **Default Project Generation**: Creates standardized C/C++ project directory structure
 - **Lua Scripting API**: Full programmatic control over project generation
 - **Preset System**: Save and reuse custom project templates
 - **Path Manipulation**: Advanced path parsing and construction utilities